Declaraciones sobre esclavitud moderna y transparencia en la cadena de suministro

 We have granted two product category licences under the Burberry brand to third parties, namely to Coty to produce beauty products and to Luxottica to produce eyewear.

-Our Responsibility team works with Coty and Luxottica to ensure they apply consistent standards which are aligned with those applied across the rest of Burberry’s supply chain.
+Our responsibility team works with Coty and Luxottica to ensure they apply consistent standards which are aligned with those applied across the rest of Burberry’s supply chain.

-As a large global organisation, we have many other supply chains across EMEIA, Americas and Asia Pacific related to general business operations, including but not limited to retail stores, our website, offices, marketing and transport.
+As a large global organisation, we have many other supply chain operations across EMEIA, Americas and Asia Pacific related to general business operations, including but not limited to retail stores, our website, offices, marketing and transport.
 We continue to communicate our commitments and policies designed to prevent forced, bonded and trafficked labour through our Responsible Business Principles (the “Principles”).
 Further details are set out below.

 We believe that respect for human rights is integral to being a responsible company.
-The prevention of forced, bonded and trafficked labour is a key element of Burberry’s Human Rights Policy and Ethical Trading Code of Conduct: Burberry Policies.
+The prevention of forced, bonded and trafficked labour is a key element of Burberry’s Human Rights Policy and Ethical Trading Code of Conduct: Burberry Policies

 ETHICAL TRADING CODE OF CONDUCT